Berenika14/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Function is a block of code with the purpose to perform a specif task. it can be reusable

-5. How do you access a key inside of an object inside of an array? array[i].key.
+5. How do you access a key inside of an object inside of an array? by accessing the index of the array that holds that object and the key(name). array[i].key.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.